Now in a 25th Anniversary Edition!

 “Highly readable. . . .
 More than conviction, Shepard brings perspective and understanding to an essential movement that remains alive today.”—Small Press

-Adopted for classroom use at University of California at Los Angeles, Institute of Integral Studies (Berkeley), University of Hawaii at Manoa, American University (Washington, D.C.), and McMaster University (Hamilton, Ontario).
+Adopted for classroom use at University of California at Los Angeles, Institute of Integral Studies (Berkeley), University of Hawaii at Manoa, American University (Washington, D.C.), University of Alabama at Birmingham, and McMaster University (Hamilton, Ontario).